 - Information on consent should be available in different languages and formats, or there is access to interpreters/translators.
-Family members should be given the opportunity to ask questions. - d) Information contains clear guidance on options for how tissue may be handled after the postmortem examination (for example, repatriated with the body, returned to the family for burial/cremation, disposed of or stored for future use), and what steps will be taken if no decision is made by the relatives. - e) Where consent is sought for tissue to be retained for future use, information is provided about the potential uses to ensure that informed consent is obtained. - f) The deceased's family are given an opportunity to change their minds and it is made clear who should be contacted in this event and the timeframe in which they are able to change their minds. - g) The establishment uses an agreed and ratified consent form to document that consent was given and the information provided.
+Family members should be given the opportunity to ask questions. - d) Information contains clear guidance on options for how tissue may be handled after the post-mortem examination (for example, repatriated with the body, returned to the family for burial/cremation, disposed of or stored for future use), and what steps will be taken if no decision is made by the relatives.

-This may be based on the HTA's model consent form for adult post-mortem examinations available on the HTA website, or in relation to infants, the resources pack developed by the a) There is training for those responsible for seeking consent for post-mortem examination and tissue retention, which addresses the requirements of the HT Act and the HTA's codes of practice.
+- e) Where consent is sought for tissue to be retained for future use, information is provided about the potential uses to ensure that informed consent is obtained. - f) The deceased's family are given an opportunity to change their minds and it is made clear who should be contacted in this event and the timeframe in which they are able to change their minds. - g) The establishment uses an agreed and ratified consent form to document that consent was given and the information provided.

-Stillbirth and neonatal death charity, Sands.
+This may be based on the HTA's model consent form for adult post-mortem examinations available on the HTA website, or in relation to infants, the resources pack developed by the Stillbirth and neonatal death charity, Sands.
 The consent forms should record the consent given for the post-mortem examination and for the retention and future use of tissue samples.